Atlanta for the 99%

 In the richest country in the world, no one should be homeless.
 There is more than enough space and funding to house everyone in this city.
 As the cost of housing spikes, so does homelessness.
 Estimates show that as of early 2024, approximately 3,000 individuals in Atlanta were homeless, an increase of 7% from the previous year.
 And the housing crisis is even more far-reaching: 2024 data from the Georgia Department of Education shows that 1,800 Atlanta Public Schools (APS) students are deprived of stable housing.
 This is beyond unacceptable.
 Our city must intervene in the housing crisis now to promote a housing-first approach so families can have permanent, safe housing — with no means-testing or strings attached!

-The homelessness epidemic is not inevitable – it’s a direct product of city leaders’ policy choices, and tied in large part to our affordable housing crisis.
-Atlanta’s homeless community doesn’t just need safe housing, they also deserve respect.
-This past December, City Council nearly unanimously voted to pull the plug on a majority of essential warming and cooling centers across the city.
-With climate change only bound to worsen in the coming years, this will have disastrous and fatal consequences for homeless Atlantans.
-In office, I will work to reverse this inhumane decision, push to ensure that houseless individuals are treated with the dignity they deserve, halt violent sweeps of encampments, and push to connect individuals with the housing and health resources they need to improve their lives.
+The homelessness epidemic is not inevitable – it’s a direct product of policy choices, and tied in large part to our affordable housing crisis.
+Atlanta’s houseless community doesn’t just need safe housing, they also deserve respect.
+Last December, City Council nearly unanimously voted to pull the plug on a multiple essential warming and cooling centers across the city, and just months following the City murdered our neighbor Cornelius Taylor during an encampment sweep downtown.
+In office, I will work to expand our shelter network, push for housing-first policies that treat our houseless neighbors with the dignity they deserve, and work to halt violent encampment sweeps which upend our neighbors lives.

 Democratize Atlanta